 If sunscreen is not an issue for you (because your daytime moisturizer is rated SPF 15 or greater and contains the right UVA-protecting ingredients), then this foundation is best described as a primer with color.
 Most foundation primers are silicone-based (as this Armani foundation is) and leave a weightless, silky matte finish that slightly fills in large pores and superficial lines.
 That’s exactly how this foundation functions, except that it also contains pigments that provide sheer to light coverage and contribute to its very skin-like natural appearance.

-This foundation is best for normal to oily skin because the powdery silicones it contains will magnify even the smallest amount of dry skin—one of the reasons the Armani makeup artist I spoke with commented that people either love or hate this foundation.
+This foundation is best for normal to oily skin because the powdery silicones it contains will magnify even the smallest amount of dry skin—one of the reasons that people either love or hate this foundation.
 It simply isn’t forgiving of even the tiniest speck of dry skin.

 Note: Face Fabric contains fragrance and fragrance ingredients known to cause irritation.
 This is not a good choice for sensitive skin or for use around the eyes.